prototypefund/Digital_Bargeld-docs/taler-merchant-api-tutorial.rst

    transmitted) once, and can otherwise be referred to via the label.
 A non-exhaustive list of location attributes is the following:

+   name
+      receiver name for delivery, either business or person name.

    country
       Name of the country for delivery, as found on a postal package, i.e. “France”.